The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 ```

-If you want to use the FTP function, you'll also need to create a .ftpauth file with the following content:
+If you want to use the FTP function, you'll also need to create an .ftpauth file with the following content:

 ```json
 {